natcap/invest.users-guide/source/coastal_protection.rst

 To estimate the profile of wave height that one would expect at a certain region it is imperative to have three types of information:

-1. Offshore wave characteristics: wave height and wave period far away from the shoreline, where waves do not interact with the bottom yet.
+1. Offshore wave characteristics: wave height and wave period at the deepest point in your bathymetry profile.

-2. Nearshore bathymetry and backshore characteristics: elevation of the submerged and emerged portions of the cross-shore profile relative to Mean Lower Low Water (MLLW).
+2. Nearshore bathymetry and backshore characteristics: elevation of the submerged and emerged portions of the cross-shore profile **relative to Mean Lower Low Water (MLLW)**.

-3. Location and physical characteristics of natural habitats: Distance from the shoreline of the natural habitats that will become submerged during a storm, as well as representative density, height and/or diameter of the habitats elements.
+3. Location and physical characteristics of natural habitats: distance from the shoreline of the natural habitats that will become submerged during a storm, as well as representative density, height and/or diameter of the habitats elements.

 The InVEST Coastal Protection model is composed of two sub-models.
 The first model, the Profile Generator, helps you obtain cross-shore nearshore bathymetry and topography information at your site.
 Using this cross-shore profile, the Nearshore Waves and Erosion model, computes profiles of wave height and wave-induced mean water level in the presence and absence of seagrass, marshes, mangroves or coastal forests, coral reefs and oyster reefs.
-When your site is a sandy beach, the model computes the amount of erosion in the presence and absence of subtidal, intertidal and supratidal (e.g., sand-dunes) habitats.
-When your site is composed of consolidated sediments (e.g., mud), the model estimates in a very simple way the amount of scour expected.
-In the remainder of this section, we will describe how both the Profile Generator and the Nearshore Waves and Erosion models works.
+When your site is a sandy beach, the model computes the amount of erosion in the presence and absence of sub-tidal, inter-tidal and supra-tidal (e.g., sand-dunes) habitats.
+When your site is composed of consolidated sediments (e.g., mud), the model estimates in a very simple way the amount of scour expected in inter- and supra-tidal areas.
+In the remainder of this section, we will describe how both the Profile Generator and the Nearshore Waves and Erosion models work.

 .. _cp-PG: